 In addition to having a version number, arcade ROMs can be formatted four ways:

-- Split: Some ROMS that are considered clones, translations, or bootlegs also require a "parent ROM" to run.
-The parent ROM is often the first or most common variant of a game.
+- Split: Some ROM sets that are considered clones, translations, or bootlegs also require a "parent" ROM set to run.
+The parent is often the first or most common variant of a game.
 In some cases the parent is not the most popular or best working version of the game, however.
 For example, in a Split set pacman.zip (a clone), will not work without puckman.zip (its parent).

 - Merged: Clones are merged into the parent ROM zip, meaning that more than one game is stored per file.
 Merged ROM sets are not recommended.